Smokie (band)

 Smokie (originally spelt Smokey) are an English rock band from Bradford, Yorkshire.
 The band found success at home and abroad after teaming up with Mike Chapman and Nicky Chinn.
-They have had a number of line-up changes and were still actively touring in 2023.
+They have had a number of lineup changes and were still actively touring in 2024.
 Their most popular hit single, "Living Next Door to Alice", peaked at No. 3 on the UK Singles Chart and, in March 1977, reached No. 25 on the Billboard Hot 100, as well as going to No. 1 on the Australian singles chart.
 Other hit singles include "If You Think You Know How to Love Me", "Oh Carol", "Lay Back in the Arms of Someone", and "I'll Meet You at Midnight".

 History

 Early years

-The band was formed as "The Yen" after a chance meeting between Ron Kelly and Alan Silson in Moore's Music Shop, North Parade, Bradford, in October 1963.
-Two days after that meeting they were joined by Chris Norman for rehearsals, but without finding a suitable bass player, just practiced together for a year.
-The addition of Terry Uttley on bass guitar at the beginning of 1965 completed the line-up and The Yen's first gig was at Birkenshaw School in February 1965.
+The band was formed as The Yen after a chance meeting between Ron Kelly and Alan Silson in Moore's Music Shop, North Parade, Bradford, in October 1963.
+Two days after that meeting they were joined by Chris Norman for rehearsals, but without finding a suitable bass player, just practised together for a year.
+The addition of Terry Uttley on bass guitar at the beginning of 1965 completed the lineup and The Yen's first gig was at Birkenshaw School in February 1965.
 It was composed of Chris Norman (lead vocals/rhythm guitar), Terry Uttley (bass/vocals), Alan Silson (lead guitar/vocals), and Ron Kelly (drums).
-They were renamed "The Sphynx", and later "Essence".
+They were renamed The Sphynx, and later Essence.
 As Essence, they toured small clubs in Bradford and the surrounding communities before they split in 1966.
 The Black Cats were already a working band when Ron Kelly joined them at Dewsbury College in September 1966.
 The Black Cats at this time were Peter Eastwood on guitar/vocals and Arthur Higgins on bass.
 Kelly replaced the drummer they had at the time.
 Alan Silson and Pete Eastwood joined the band, but the latter soon left and was replaced by Chris Norman.
-In November 1967 the band changed their name to "The Four Corners".
+In November 1967 the band changed their name to The Four Corners.

-In April 1968, the group found a manager in Mark Jordan, who advised them to rename themselves "The Elizabethans".
+In April 1968, the group found a manager in Mark Jordan, who advised them to rename themselves The Elizabethans.
 The group now became fully professional, and the members garnered higher salaries.
 In June 1968, Terry Uttley joined the group as a replacement for Arthur Higgins, who had left the band in order to carry on his education.
-On 9 December 1968 the group had their first TV appearance on Yorkshire Television's news and magazine show Calendar.
+On 9 December 1968 the group had their first TV appearance, on Yorkshire Television's news and magazine show Calendar.
 In August 1969, the four performed two songs for the BBC show High Jinx.
-Enthused with this successful performance, Jordan had them record their first demo tape.
-In January 1970, RCA Records showed an interest in the band and suggested a name change to "Kindness".
+Enthused by this successful performance, Jordan had them record their first demo tape.
+In January 1970, RCA Records showed an interest in the band and suggested a name change to Kindness.
 The double A-side "Light of Love"/"Lindy Lou" was released on 3 April 1970.